 STAGE 3 – Data requests to licensed operators

 STAGE 5 – Market definition and SMP assessment

 STAGE 7 – Drafting consultation document and draft decision notice

-STAGE 8 – Consultation period on the review outcomes
+STAGE 8 – Consultation period on the review outcomes and review of responses

 STAGE 9 – Publication of final decisions

 STAGE 10 – Implementation of final remedies

 A market review is a process which allows for effective regulation, by considering which products and services belong in a market together, whether that market is competitive, whether there are dominant players with significant market power and whether there are regulatory remedies required to make it more competitive.

 The Commission regulates through ex ante regulation, which is best practice is the telecoms industry.
 The EU market review process is seen as the standard.
 The Commission carries out a simplified variant of the EU reviews, which are more proportionate for an Island of our size.